Abatacept

 FAQs

-ABATACEPT consists of Abatacept, which belongs to TNF (Tumor necrosis factor) inhibitor class of drugs.
+Abatacept consists of Abatacept, which belongs to TNF (Tumor necrosis factor) inhibitor class of drugs.
 It works by inhibiting the TNF-α and TNF-β binding to the cell surface thereby making the TNF cytokine inactive.
 This helps reduce inflammation and pain caused by various autoimmune diseases.

-ABATACEPT affects your immune system and makes you more susceptible to infections.
+Abatacept affects your immune system and makes you more susceptible to infections.
 Hence, it is not recommended in people with active infections like tuberculosis, hepatitis B, or abnormal liver enzymes.
-ABATACEPT can also increase the risk of developing cancers; hence, mentioning your doctor if you have a history of any cancer is essential.
+Abatacept can also increase the risk of developing cancers; hence, mentioning your doctor if you have a history of any cancer is essential.